functionalepigenomics/Methylation-conserved-CpGs/README.md

 - mQTL: This folder stores codes for the identification of methylation quantitative trait loci (mQTLs).

-- EWAS: This folder contains scripts for the epigenome-wide association study (EWAS) of cancer.
+- EWAS: This folder contains scripts for the epigenome-wide association study (EWAS).

 - Associated-genes: his folder contains codes for the identification of methylation-associated genes.